-As she was scrolling, Portillo saw in a news clip the face of the man who was found by a UC Santa Cruz Title IX investigation to have raped her.
 According to Portillo, the university had previously notified her about several California Public Records Act requests for UC Title IX investigation records and told her the earliest date the documents could be released but did not disclose the exact release date.

 “I felt like (the university) did exactly the same thing they did when I was reporting it — they bypassed any moral responsibility they had,” Portillo said.
 “I just felt violated again.”

 A Feb.
 5, 2016 Title IX investigation report just released by the university determined that Portillo’s professor Hector Perla had engaged in nonconsensual sexual activity with her in violation of the University’s sexual harassment policy and UC Santa Cruz’s sexual assault policy.
 Perla did not dispute that he had engaged in sexual activity with Portillo, but maintained that it was consensual.